ShadyNabil8/ShadyNabil8/README.md

 # Hi there, I'm Shady Nabil 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a background in Computer Engineering.
 I love building projects that solve real-world problems and enhance user experience.
-Below you can find more about my work, projects, and how to get in touch with me.
+I'm actively looking for opportunities as a ***Full Stack MERN Developer*** or a ***Backend Node.js Developer***.
+Feel free to explore my repositories and get in touch if you have any questions or collaboration ideas!

 ## 🚀 About Me